Graduate unemployment: Investment risk

-Graduate unemployment by nation
+By country

 United States

 In June 2013, 11.8 million persons were unemployed, putting the unemployment rate at 7.6 percent.
 The state of the economy is a large contributor to these numbers.
 In June, 2001 the unemployment rate was 4.6% After 9/11/2001, the unemployment rate skyrocketed to 5.7% in November 2001 and rose drastically in 2009 to 10% in October.
 In September, 2015, unemployment is reported by the Labor Department to be at 5.1%.
 However, some economists dispute that as accurate and claim that unemployment is much higher due to the number of people who have stopped looking for jobs.
 The lack of jobs available, and skills desired by employers, are beginning to prove to be another major cause for graduate unemployment in the U.S. Graduates are completing school with a degree and a head full of knowledge, but still lack work experience to impress white-collar employers.